vman241308/face_detection_javascript/README.md

 Detection and Recognition are two different concepts.
 While both use machine learning and neural networks in particular, they achieve different things.
 Understanding the distinction is key to better understanding how the FaceDetect framework operates.

-#### Face detection

-Face detection is about identifying a human face among all other "things" perceived through either an image or a video.
++ **Face detection**: Face detection is about identifying a human face among all other "things" perceived through either an image or a video.
 So for example, a picture or a video can have people, objects, scenery etc...
 Face detection is when the system is capable of pointing out the presence of a human face among all those other things.

-#### Face recognition

-Recognition is about identifying who the human face is among all other faces and things perceived.
++ **Face recognition**: Recognition is about identifying who the human face is among all other faces and things perceived.
 So for example, Face recognition is when the system is capable of pointing out "Flash" among all other superheroes in a picture or a video.

 ### Understanding the FaceDetect `app`